DanielMead9/project3-group4-Justin-Featherstone-Maxwell-Sprogis-Daniel-Mead-William-Huynh/README.md

 # project3-group4-Justin-Featherstone-Maxwell-Sprogis-Daniel-Mead-William-Huynh

-Pages Imporoved
+Pages Improved

-Home:
+Home: Organized offered services section into a grid layout, removed all services buttons at the top of the page

-Who We Are:
+Who We Are: Created staff bios and photos

 Expertise: Organized page better and added links to heading above image instead of having a learn more button